 The Silver Bill repeal, the best liked girls

 who leave each year for Butte.
-One good

 restaurant and bars can't wipe the boredom out.